 Banks Versus Credit Unions: Which Is Better?

-Re-phrasing the question to "What is the best financial institution?" is the way to find what's best.
+People ask, "What is the best bank in a given location?" or "What is the best bank for a specific customer?"
+Rephrasing the question to "What is the best financial institution?" is the way to find what's best.

 It is positively amazing how many people put up with all the fees many banks and other financial institutions attach to their savings, checking, and credit card accounts.
 Those banks and financial institutions will keep on doing it as long as the consumer keeps letting them get away with it.
-There is no excuse for a consumer to tolerate these kinds of bank fees when there are so many alternatives available.
+There is no excuse for the consumer to tolerate these kinds of bank fees when there are so many alternatives available.

 Avoid National Banks and National Credit Card Companies